tenzir/tenzir/web/blog/shelling-out-to-zeek-and-suricata/index.md

 escape hatch to reach deeper into a specific Tenzir node, as if you had a native shell.

-:::info Unsafe operators
+:::info Unsafe operators in Nodes
 Naturally, we must add that this is also a security risk and can lead to arbitrary shell access.
-This is why the `shell` operator and a few other ones with far-reaching side effects are disabled by default.
+This is why the `shell` operator and a few other ones with far-reaching side effects are disabled by default *when running in a node*.
 If you are aware of the implications, you can remove this restriction by setting `tenzir.allow-unsafe-pipelines: true` in the `tenzir.yaml` of the respective node.
 :::